 \subsection{Spherical RHT- and Hessian-based Template Comparison}

-We compare the~\hip s produced using the spherical RHT algorithm to those produced using the Hessian algorithm to understand the factors that affect the correlation of each with the measured dust polarization.
-We start by cross correlating the Hessian-based template with spherical RHT-based templates constructed using different parameters.
+We compare the~\hip s produced using the Spherical RHT algorithm to those produced using the Hessian algorithm to understand the factors that affect the correlation of each with the measured polarized dust emission.
+We start by cross correlating the Hessian-based template with Spherical RHT-based templates constructed using different parameters.
 We show the~$EE$ and~$BB$ correlation ratios of four of these in \figref{fig:EEvBBwbad}.
 All of the spectra use the Planck 70\% sky fraction mask.
-The~$BB$ correlation ratios are much weaker than the~$EE$ correlation ratios of the same parameters at small scales -- in other words, the spherical RHT and Hessian templates are more similar to one another in~$E$ modes than in~$B$ modes.
-While we find a set of spherical RHT parameters that produces a template that correlates at the~$\sim 90\%$ level in~$E$ modes with the Hessian-based template, none of the parameter sets we test produces a template that correlates higher than~$\sim 60\%$ at~$\ell > 500$ in~$B$ modes.
+The~$BB$ correlation ratios are much weaker than the~$EE$ correlation ratios of the same parameters at small scales -- in other words, the Spherical RHT and Hessian templates are more similar to one another in~$E$ modes than in~$B$ modes.
+While we find a set of Spherical RHT parameters that produces a template that correlates at the~$\sim 90\%$ level in~$E$ modes with the Hessian-based template, none of the parameter sets we test produces a template that correlates higher than~$\sim 60\%$ at~$\ell > 500$ in~$B$ modes.

-We plot the Stokes~$Q$ and~$U$ projections of an example patch of sky for the~\hip s based on the Hessian method and the spherical RHT algorithm using the best-correlating parameters we found in \secref{subsec:paramexp} and the full-mission Planck~\com\ map in \figref{fig:PHSRHT_maps}.
+We plot the Stokes~$Q$ and~$U$ projections of an example patch of sky for the~\hip s based on the Hessian method and the Spherical RHT algorithm using the best-correlating parameters we found in \secref{subsec:paramexp} and the full-mission Planck~\com\ map in \figref{fig:PHSRHT_maps}.
 This gives a sense of the different polarization structures predicted by these filamentary templates as compared to the observed total dust field.
 The Planck maps are noise dominated at small scales.
 However, the large-scale correspondence is visible in this figure.

-We compare the correlation of the~\hip s from \figref{fig:PHSRHT_maps} with dust polarization.
-For a broadband multipole bin between~$\ell=20$ and~$\ell=140$ and centered at~$\ell=80$, a range relevant to primordial~$B$-mode detection, we find that the~$EE$ ($BB$) correlation ratios are 0.5 and 0.6 (0.42 and 0.48) for the templates constructed using the Hessian and spherical RHT algorithms respectively.
+We compare the correlation of the~\hip s from \figref{fig:PHSRHT_maps} with polarized dust emission.
+For a broadband multipole bin between~$\ell=20$ and~$\ell=140$ and centered at~$\ell=80$, a range relevant to primordial~$B$-mode detection, we find that the~$EE$ ($BB$) correlation ratios are 0.5 and 0.6 (0.42 and 0.48) for the templates constructed using the Hessian and Spherical RHT algorithms, respectively.
 We plot the~$EE$,~$BB$, and~$TE$ correlation ratios with the Planck \com\ maps as well as the~$EE$-to-$BB$ autospectra ratio in \figref{fig:EE_BB_specs}.
 All of the plots in \figref{fig:EE_BB_specs} use the Planck~70\% sky fraction mask and~\hipi\ data.
 However, the results are qualitatively similar for different sky fraction masks.